 It's not just the image of the Union Jack on our flag that offends my republican sensibilities.
-Australia as a young nation was subordinated in the very way its flag was constructed.
+Australia as a young nation was subordinated in the very way its flag was contrived.

 The search for an up-to-date flag continues ...

 Many traditionalists insist Test cricket is superior, and that Limited-Overs cricket -- One-Day and even worse, Twenty20 -- is for yobs.
-I count myself amongst those traditionalists but have long been a little uneasy that maybe I was just a being a snob.
-It's an odd shortcoming in cricket journalism: they lionise the five day Test format without really explaining why.
-But I thought about this over afresh the summer holidays (in front of the box, watching the enthralling Ashes Series) and I think I have an analytical defence of Test cricket in the face of the Limited-Overs fashion.
+But most traditionalists are hard to separate from snobs.
+There's a shortcoming in cricket journalism: most writers lionise the five day Test format without really explaining why.
+I thought about this afresh over the summer holidays (in front of the box, watching the enthralling Ashes Series) and worked out why limited-overs cricket is no limited.

-I reckon the key differences between Test Match cricket and the Readers Digest versions are that the latter removes most of the discretion and the decision making of captain and players alike.
+The key differences between Test Match cricket and the Readers Digest versions are about discretion and decision making, of captain and players alike.

 And then you take to the field -- a ridiculously large field -- and array just nine personnel (after the keeper and the bowler) to defend those wide open spaces.
 Do you attack with a close ring of catchers?
 Or defend with fielders out on the boundary?
-Do you set an aggressive off-side field, leaving a hundred metre gap between stumps and mid-on, and hope like hell your bowler doesn't stray towards leg?
+Do you set an aggressive off-side field, leaving a hundred metre gap between fine leg and long on, and hope like hell your bowler doesn't stray towards leg?

 But in Limited-Overs cricket, so many variables are taken away.
 Your choice of fielding configurations is hobbled by the arbitrary "circle" that exists only to excite big flamboyant hitting.
 The bowlers' tactics are thus inhibited.
 Worse, your bowlers can only bowl so many overs, so (a) they don't have time to work away on their foes and set their subtle traps, and (b) you need four or five of them all-up, and so all one day cricket teams basically look the same.